LordEvron/lordevron.github.io/_posts/2018-12-03-radiations-and-measurement-units.md

 that can transform other material into radioactive.
 Neutrons can penetrate mostly of the materials the only effective shield consist of a thick later of hydrogen rich material such as water or concrete.

-Now that we understand what "radiation" (in the common sense) is—particles or waves emitted by atoms—how do we measure it?
+Now that we understand what "radiation" is (particles or waves emitted by atoms), how do we measure it?

 Defining what we're measuring is more complex than it seems (and where I initially got confused!).
 Four key quantities are of interest: